Op-2005/HMM_Market_Analysis/README.md

 ## Demo

 The interactive Streamlit dashboard provides a comprehensive view of the model's performance and insights.
-Below is an interactive regime analyzer that starts with day 0 at 1/14/2010 as well as an analysis of state transition patterns:
+Below is an interactive regime analyzer that starts with day 0 at 1/14/2010 as well as an analysis of different detected regimes across these 13 years:

 <img width="1206" height="216" alt="Screenshot 2025-12-28 at 9 11 11 AM" src="https://github.com/user-attachments/assets/a550cb61-0c1b-4ea7-9bbf-07707310e1a7" />